 Many people, like me, imagine healthy foods being turned into radioactive materials as soon as they enter the microwave.

 In fact, the FDA (Food and Drug Administration) has been regulating microwaves since the early ’70s.
-In fact, they might actually retain more nutrients than other methods.
+Cooking in the microwave might actually retain more nutrients than with other methods.

 Research about Microwaving Vegetables

 The Harvard University compared the nutrient density of foods after microwaving.